 Focus on Networks

 Secondary objectives for health insurance covering infertility treatment results also suggest closely examining the network of doctors participating.
-Many carries keep premiums low by narrowing the list of participating doctors and hospitals.
+Many carriers keep premiums low by narrowing the list of participating doctors and hospitals.

 Make certain that your obstetrician, choice of hospital, and local level 4 Neonatal Intensive Care Unit (NICU) is listed as in-network.
-You out-of-pocket costs could be much higher if any one of the three do not participate.
+Your out-of-pocket costs could be much higher if any one of the three does not participate.

 Supplemental health insurance for infertility treatment results makes the exact same claims payment regardless of provider participation.
 Since the programs make payments directly to you, in-network status does not matter.
 Combine these programs with your secondary objective to maximize your healthcare benefits from infertility treatment results.